Sugar Hill, Georgia: Climate

 The climate of Sugar Hill, as with most of the southeastern United States, is humid subtropical (Cfa) according to the Köppen classification with four seasons, including hot, humid summers and cool winters.

 July is generally the warmest month of the year with an average high of around 87 °F. The coldest month is January which has an average high of around 50 °F. The highest recorded temperature was 107 °F in 1952, while the lowest recorded temperature was -8 °F in 1985.

 Sugar Hill receives abundant rainfall distributed fairly evenly throughout the year, as is typical of southeastern cities, with February on average having the highest average precipitation at 5.3 in, and April typically being the driest month with 3.7 in.

 Demographics

 Sugar Hill is Gwinnett County's fourth-largest city by population.
 The city was previously the third-largest city in Gwinnett County until Peachtree Corners became a city on July 1, 2012.
-After the 2000 census the city's growth was ranked 75 out of the 100 highest growing cities in the nation, and one of the 20 fastest growing in the state of Georgia The population growth from 2010 to 2020 was an increase of 35.4%.
+After the 2000 census the city's growth was ranked 75 out of the 100 highest growing cities in the nation, and one of the 20 fastest growing in the state of Georgia.
+The population growth from 2010 to 2020 was an increase of 35.4%.
+Sugar Hill grew from 25,076 residents in the 2020 Census to approximately 28,598 by 2024, a 14% increase.

+According to realtor website Zillow, the average price of a home as of November 30, 2025, in Sugar Hill is $458,802.

+As of the 2023 American Community Survey, there are 8,545 estimated households in Sugar Hill with an average of 2.96 persons per household.
+The city has a median household income of $99,479.
+Approximately 9.5% of the city's population lives at or below the poverty line.
+Sugar Hill has an estimated 67.4% employment rate, with 46.5% of the population holding a bachelor's degree or higher and 91.9% holding a high school diploma.
+There were 8,698 housing units at an average density of 769.67 /sqmi.

+The top five reported languages (people were allowed to report up to two languages, thus the figures will generally add to more than 100%) were English (66.8%), Spanish (15.8%), Indo-European (6.3%), Asian and Pacific Islander (9.1%), and Other (2.0%).

+The median age in the city was 36.3 years.